 - 1. Turn all breakers OFF. - 2.
-Unplug the shore power. - 3.
-Remove screws from all sides except the hinged side of panel.
+Unplug the shore power. - Remove screws from all sides except the hinged side of panel.
 The main distribution panel is hinged to swing open for servicing. - 4.
 Reverse the procedure for closing the panel.

-10. Battery Charger/Converter (Only With Shore Power Option)
+13. Battery Charger/Converter

 The battery charging unit located on the bilge component board is fully automatic and is designed specifically for the marine environment.
-The high frequency characteristic has allowed these chargers to achieve a huge size and weight reduction over their previously used equipment.
+The high frequency characteristic has allowed these chargers to achieve a huge size and weight reduction over previously used equipment.
 Commonly called high frequency or smart chargers, these units bring a new sophistication to the battery charger field.